g3ortega/g3ortega.github.com/_posts/2017-05-30-rails-5-1-and-forward-yarn-on-rails.md

 {% endhighlight %}

-If you have tried previouly other package and dependency managers before, you will appreciate how clean and easy was to get to this point.
-I will not go deeper into reactjs, maybe in a future post I'm going to address that, but that was a taste of Yarn, and I'm really glad they decided to integrate it into the Rails workflow, you can see the details in this [pull request](https://github.com/rails/rails/pull/26836).
+If you have tried previously other package and dependency managers, you will appreciate how clean and easy was to get to this point.
+I will not go deeper into reactjs, maybe in a future post I'm going to address that using Yarn, but that was a taste of Yarn.
+I'm really glad they decided to integrate it into the Rails workflow, you can see the details in this [pull request](https://github.com/rails/rails/pull/26836).

 ### Yarn on Rails